 Caroline Robinson, Geology Department, James Madison University; John Firth, Curator, Integrated Ocean Discovery Program, Gulf Coast Repository, Texas A&M University; and Kristen St. John, Geology Department, James Madison University, email@example.com

-IODP’s online databases and publications have a wealth of associated information to supplement physical cores.
-To complement the Physical Core Kit, we created a virtual resource for each section in the kit.
-This Google Earth Virtual Core Kit addition shows core locations and how their location influenced their sediment type.
-Each core has a information on the sediment type, with links to images, core descriptions, maps, geologic interpretations, and other data.
-The Virtual Core Kit provides comprehensive, efficient access to information condensed down to essentials for learning.
+This Google Earth Virtual Marine Sediment Core Collection shows core locations and how their location influenced their sediment type.
+Each exemplar core has information on the sediment type, with links to images, core descriptions, maps, geologic interpretations, and other data.
+The virtual core collection provides comprehensive, efficient access to information condensed down to essentials for learning.
 An interactive animation shows core photos emerging from the ocean floor, illustrating where the sediment cores originate.
-The Physical and Virtual Core Kit is an exciting new educational resource for those wanting hands-on and interactive teaching options for basic Earth and ocean science.
-It can be used alone or with other Google Earth resources on marine sediments, including a new virtual map of >4000 marine sites showing the distribution of primary seafloor sediment types (http://geode.net/exploring-marine-sediments-using-google-earth/).
+This is an educational resource for those wanting interactive teaching options for basic Earth and ocean science.
+It can be used alone or with another Google Earth resource on marine sediments: a virtual map of >2500 marine sites showing the distribution of primary seafloor sediment types (http://geode.net/exploring-marine-sediments-using-google-earth/).

 Audience: Intended for use in undergraduate Oceanography, Marine Geology, Paleoceanography, and Sedimentology courses.

-References and Acknowledgements: Data used in this exercise comes from the Ocean Drilling Program (ODP, http://www-odp.tamu.edu/), the International Ocean Discovery Program (IODP, http://www.iodp.org/).
+References and Acknowledgements: Data used in this educational resource comes from the Ocean Drilling Program (ODP, http://www-odp.tamu.edu/), the International Ocean Discovery Program (IODP, http://www.iodp.org/).
 The IODP Google Earth Bore Hole Map https://www.iodp.org/borehole-map was used as a starting point for data access, and a model for organizing access to scientific reports and data.
 The resource was modeled after a new virtual marine sediment map of the ocean floor http://geode.net/exploring-marine-sediments-using-google-earth/ that was developed as part of the GEODE project.
 Information on core sites and lithologies were derived from the scientific reports associated with each research expedition.
 A cross section generator program http://geode.net/resources/mapping-tools/ was adapted to use to elevate photos of cores rising up from the seafloor.
-Development of this exercise is supported by the NSF-funded GEODE project.
+Development of this educational resource was supported by the NSF-funded GEODE project.